Mia Hansen-Løve

-Mia Hansen-Løve (born 5 February 1981) is a French film director, screenwriter, and former actress.
-She has won several accolades for her work.
-Her first feature film, All Is Forgiven, won the Louis Delluc Prize for Best First Film in 2007 along with Céline Sciamma's Water Lilies.
-Hansen-Løve's film Father of My Children won the Special Jury Prize in the Un Certain Regard section at the 2009 Cannes Film Festival.
+Mia Hansen-Løve (born 5 February 1981) is a French filmmaker and former actress.
+Most known for her films Eden (2014), Bergman Island (2021), and One Fine Morning (2022).

+Her first feature film, All Is Forgiven (2007), won the prestigious Louis Delluc Prize for Best First Film.
+Father of My Children (2009) won the Un Certain Regard Special Jury Prize at the 62nd Cannes Film Festival.
+For Things to Come (2016), she won the Silver Bear for Best Director at the 66th Berlin International Film Festival.

 In 2014, Hansen-Løve was awarded the status of Chevalier in the Ordre des Arts et des Lettres.
-In 2016, she won the Silver Bear for Best Director for her film Things to Come at the 66th Berlin International Film Festival, as well as becoming a member of the Academy of Motion Picture Arts and Sciences.
+In 2016, she became a member of the Academy of Motion Picture Arts and Sciences.

 Early life

 Hansen-Løve was born on 5 February 1981 in Paris.
 Her parents, Laurence and Ole Hansen-Løve, are both philosophy professors who separated when Hansen-Løve was in her 20s.
 She inherited her double-barrelled Danish family name from her paternal grandfather, who had immigrated to France from Denmark.

 At university, Hansen-Løve studied German and minored in philosophy.

 As a teenager, Hansen-Løve enjoyed acting and appeared in Late August, Early September and Sentimental Destinies, both directed by Olivier Assayas.
 In 2001, she began studying at the Conservatory of Dramatic Arts in Paris, but left in 2003 and began writing reviews for French film magazine Cahiers du cinéma until 2005, a job that fueled her desire to make films.
 "What I wanted [as a Cahiers critic] was to build little-by-little a cinematic train of thought," she has said.
 Hansen-Løve says she is not nostalgic about her time at Cahiers du cinéma, however useful it was, and that she experienced misogyny there.
 Meanwhile, she directed several shorts, including Contre-coup (2005), starring Louis Garrel and Lolita Chammah.

 In 2016, Hansen-Løve said, "When I was in my 20s, I was completely lost in life.
 Realizing I wanted to make films gave me strength.
 Because filmmaking is a perpetual questioning of existence: What is beauty?
 Why am I living?
 And I need that, I think, perhaps because of being the daughter of two philosophy teachers."